 A busy week began with me filming Gayle and David’s beautiful Dirleton Castle wedding.

-I was in one of my favourite parts of the world, East Lothian, to film the wedding.
+I was in one of my favourite places in the world for weddings, East Lothian, to film the wedding.
 After they were married at Dirleton Castle, the newly-weds’ reception was held at the nearby Macdonald Marine Hotel, North Berwick.

 Dirleton Castle is mostly an ancient ruin, with the ceremony being held in a barrel vault.
 This is usually quite a dark and eerie place.
 It becomes a beautiful and romantic setting once lit with candles and filled with guests.
 It also offers a fantastic elevated viewing area at the front of the vault.
 Perfect for discreetly filming the wedding.